-The Workings of Violin Vibrato
+The Art and Science of Expressive Violin Vibrato

 Vibrato on the violin involves oscillating the fingers of the left hand between the main pitch and a slightly flatter side of the same note.
 The action of vibrato can be initiated from the arm, hand, or fingers.
 There are many teachings out there that describe each type of vibrato, and how to practice them.
 However, in Principles of Violin Playing and Teaching, Ivan Galamian said that it is very rare to see only one form of vibrato in an artistic performance, as “each vibrato type will normally bring about an interplay of the neighboring muscles and introduce elements of the other two types.”